ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Regular Assessment in Business
+Understanding the Importance of Regular Assessment in Business
 =======================================================================================

 In today's fast-paced and ever-changing business environment, regular assessment is crucial for success.
 Regular assessment involves collecting and analyzing data on key performance indicators (KPIs) that align with business objectives.
 This allows businesses to identify areas for improvement and make data-driven decisions about where to focus their efforts.